priyank-purohit/PostGUI/README.md

   <img src="/docs/images/auth.png">
 </p>

 Basic authentication system gets you started with the “database-first” approach to secure authentication system.
 Three basic users are available by simply executing the Authentication SQL script – read, edit, and admin.
+The Installation section provides further instructions on how to set up the authentication system.
+Further comments in the Security Checklist section.

 #### Edit Contents